julelang/manual/src/getting-started/installation/compiling-from-source/build-scripts.md

 ### Windows
 ::: tip
-Ideal scripts for Windows: usally batchfiles (.bat).
+Ideal scripts for Windows: usually batchfiles (.bat).
 :::

 Using example for PowerShell: